-To satisfy the educational needs of all the people within the College District, College of the Desert and the Copper Mountain Campus provide an "open door," admitting anyone 18 years of age or older who can profit from instruction and is no longer enrolled in high school.
+To satisfy the educational needs of all the people within the College District, College of the Desert and Copper Mountain provide an "open door," admitting anyone 18 years of age or older who can profit from instruction and is no longer enrolled in high school.
 The resulting diverse student body encompasses a wide range in abilities, backgrounds, ages, economic status, and ethnic groups.